dolphindb/Tutorials_EN/import_data.md

 	}
 }
 ```
-Next, the function defined above is used with the `submitJob`(https://www.dolphindb.com/help/submitJob.html) function and the `rpc`(https://www.dolphindb.com/help/rpc.html) function.
+Next, the function defined above is used with `submitJob`(https://www.dolphindb.com/help/submitJob.html) function and `rpc`(https://www.dolphindb.com/help/rpc.html) function.
 The tasks are submited to each node in the cluster to execute:
 ```
 nodesAlias="NODE" + string(1..4)
 years= files(rootDir)[`filename]